Debug Application Issues With APM and Cloud Network Monitoring | Datadog

 The network page reveals network dependency relationships between services in our application, along with vital network metrics at a glance.

-Thanks to unified tagging, we can use NPM to identify potential application issues to troubleshoot in APM.
+Thanks to unified tagging, we can use CNM to identify potential application issues to troubleshoot in APM.
 For example, we can start in the Network page to get a high-level view of pod communication and health across our environment.
 When sorting the table by TCP round-trip time, we observe that requests from rails-storefront-5df44896b5-8csqf to product-recommendation-lite-bd8c8d487-g56zp are experiencing high latency as well as connectivity issues, indicated by a large number of TCP retransmits.
 This could indicate that a misconfiguration or code error on either the source or destination endpoint is causing requests to hang, leading to packet loss.

 We can jump from the network page to a list of relevant traces for a given network path.

 In the table shown, we can see some extremely slow requests being generated, some of which are leading to timeouts.
-NPM and APM are linked through this view, so we can open this list in APM to filter and sort the traces by other facets, including duration and status, to find the slowest traces or those throwing errors.
+CNM and APM are linked through this view, so we can open this list in APM to filter and sort the traces by other facets, including duration and status, to find the slowest traces or those throwing errors.
 We can drill down into one of the errorful traces to diagnose the cause of its exceptionally long duration.

 This trace shows an errorful function call which some requests on our network path are dependent on.

 By correlating logs with this trace, we observe a series of timeout errors being thrown by requests to the ShoppingCartController#checkout endpoint.
-Our trace surfaces spans for the function recommendationController.addPurchases that are attempting to run for over fifteen seconds before timing out.
-This prevents the checkout process from completing, triggering TCP retransmits—thus, we can conclude that this issue may be a significant contributor to web-store’s connectivity issues that we had previously spotted in NPM.
+Our trace surfaces spans for the function recommendationController.addPurchases that are attempting to run for over 15 seconds before timing out.
+This prevents the checkout process from completing, triggering TCP retransmits—thus, we can conclude that this issue may be a significant contributor to web-store’s connectivity issues that we had previously spotted in CNM.
 We’ve used APM to uproot an issue on a particular endpoint of our service, and we can now work towards releasing a code fix.

-Start debugging with Datadog NPM alongside APM
+Start debugging with Datadog CNM alongside APM

-Together, Datadog NPM and APM provide your team with a number of workflows for quick, precise root cause analysis of application performance issues across your infrastructure, all from a single pane of glass.
+Together, Datadog CNM and APM provide your team with a number of workflows for quick, precise root cause analysis of application performance issues across your infrastructure, all from a single pane of glass.
 By enabling quick correlation between application traces and networking metrics, these tools make network telemetry accessible to every engineer in your organization, so teams get more context into problems and can streamline the process of managing services and triaging issues in production.

 To get started with APM, follow the configuration steps to start tracing your application.
-Then, leverage Network Performance Monitoring to start monitoring the health of your application dependencies.
+Then, leverage Cloud Network Monitoring to start monitoring the health of your application dependencies.
 Be sure to implement unified tagging to get the most comprehensive correlation and the broadest set of facets.
 Or if you’re brand new to Datadog, sign up for a 14-day .